Is weed legal in New Jersey?

 New Jersey medical marijuana patients may only consume cannabis in the privacy of their homes.
 Some dispensaries may have cannabis consumption areas for patients.
-Smoking medical marijuana falls under the same regulations applying to tobacco smoking overseen by the Department of Health in the Smoke Free Air Act.
+Smoking medical marijuana falls under the same regulations as tobacco smoking in the Smoke-Free Air Act.

 Adults 21 and older can buy and possess up to 6 ounces (170 grams) of cannabis or 17 grams of hash.

 Patients are allowed to possess 3 ounces (85 grams) in a 30-day period.
 Patients who are terminally ill or in hospice care do not have a monthly limit.
 New Jersey patients and caregivers are not allowed to cultivate cannabis plants.

 Qualified New Jersey medical marijuana patients must register with the state patient registry to obtain a valid state-issued identification card from the Department of Health (NJDOH) Medicinal Marijuana Program.